xzel23/utility/README.md

   `Image` and a derived abstract class `MutableImage` that are used consistently.
 Unless there are explicit reasons, user code should stick to these two instead of directly using the implementing classes.

+- service loaders consider a class loader hierarchy when loading service providers for better compatibility with spring and other frameworks.

 - Dependency updates and minor improvements and bug fixes.

 ### 22.7.0